bernardoamc/bernardoamc.github.io/_posts/2015-03-28-postgres-views.md

 layout:     post
 title:      Views in PostgreSQL
 date:       2015-03-28 20:00:00
 summary:    Exploring views in the latest versions of PostgreSQL.
+How do we use
+            a view and what are they good for?
+What is a materialized view and when should I use it?
 categories: postgres
 ---